 There are several individual retirement account (IRA) options available at Scottrade.
 Each one has slightly different benefits and tax advantages, so it's helpful to understand each one before deciding whether an IRA fits your investment plan.

 The federal government has placed some investment restrictions on IRA accounts.
-Eligible investments include stocks, bonds, unit trusts, mutual funds and government securities.
+Eligible investments include, but are not limited to, stocks, bonds, unit trusts, mutual funds, ETFs and government securities.
 Some options trades such as selling covered calls and purchasing calls may be permitted in some types of accounts.
 For more information, please contact your local Scottrade team.

 Traditional Individual Retirement Accounts (IRAs) are available to investors between 18 and 70½ years of age.
 Earnings compound tax-deferred until they are withdrawn at age 59½ or later.
 Individuals who are covered by a 401(k) or other employer-sponsored retirement plan are also eligible to contribute to an IRA.